ravenleeblack/modern_ide/00_A_Project_Goals/README.md

 6) Syntax formatting
 7) Theme setting so the user can set thier own.
 8) Precise and wordy debugger that displays in output window.
 (In my compiler I get down on describing where the errors are coming from).
-9) Evetually a plug in that will allow to use the terminal window.
+9) Eventually a plug in that will allow the use of the terminal window.
 Would like to create my own terminal commands and a new version of make eventually.
 10) Hex reader and converter(displays in it's own window) with color formatting
 11) Binary reader and converter (displays in it's own window) with color formatting